kjahaj/DynamicProgramming-Vs-GreedyApproach/README.md

 - [License](#license)

 ## Introduction
 Algorithms play a vital role in solving complex computational problems.
 This repository focuses on the comparison between two widely used algorithmic approaches: dynamic programming and greedy strategies.
-By studying and implementing these techniques, we can gain insights into their application domains, time complexities, and their impact on solving various types of problems.
+By studying and implementing these techniques, I can gain insights into their application domains, time complexities, and their impact on solving various types of problems.

 ## Contents
 The repository currently includes the following: